yufeizhao/yufeizhao.github.io/a34/index.md

 - At least 4 problems should be from the topic set
 - Do not hand in supplementary problems rated strictly less than [2]; these are too easy.
 - For multi-part problems, you may decide what counts as "one solution", as long as it is reasonable (i.e., not too trivial).
+- After each homework is due, you are allowed and encouraged to discuss your solutions on Piazza (link in Canvas).

 ### Submission